Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Acknowledgement

 \section{Acknowledgement}

 Y. M., L. Z., and Y.-A. Chen contributed equally to this work.
-We would like to thank Xuanqiang Zhao and Yu Gan for their helpful comments.
-This work was supported by the Start-up Fund (No. G0101000151) from The Hong Kong University of Science and Technology (Guangzhou), the Guangdong Provincial Quantum Science Strategic Initiative (No. GDZX2303007), and the Education Bureau of Guangzhou Municipality.
+We would like to thank Chengkai Zhu, Xuanqiang Zhao and Yu Gan for their helpful comments.
+Code used in the numerical experiments is available on \url{https://github.com/QuAIR/PQComb-codes}.
+Other code used in this study is available from the corresponding authors upon reasonable request.
+This work was partially supported by the National Key R\&D Program of China (Grant No.~2024YFE0102500), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2403008, GDZX2403001), the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (Grant No.~2023B1212010007), the Quantum Science Center of Guangdong-Hong Kong-Macao Greater Bay Area, and the Education Bureau of Guangzhou Municipality.